Kosciach/Kosciach/README.md

                 </a>
             </p>
             <p align="center">
-                BlueVRed is a game top down shooter inspired by one of my first games I have made in javascript.
+                BlueVRed is a top down shooter inspired by one of my first games I have made in javascript.
 As name suggests, in this game you fight as a blue side against increasing ammount of red enemies.
                 Your goal as player is to beat the highscore and get as big score as possible.
 Game provides 4 diffrent difficulties and each of them has their own highscore, which can be inspected or reset from mainmenu.
 One of the biggest features are abilities which player has a chance to get upon killing and enemy, each ability has a drop chance which adds balance.